 What happens in low light: the plant etiolates.
 It stretches toward the light, getting leggy and pale.
 The spacing between leaves increases.
 The compact rosette shape you fell in love with gets loose and tall.
 It’s not dead, but it’s reaching.

 If you don’t have good natural light, grow lights are a genuine solution.
 A full-spectrum LED set to 12-14 hours a day, placed 6-12 inches above the plant, can replace a sunny window completely.
-See our guide to grow lights for indoor plants for specific recommendations.
+See our guide to the best grow lights for indoor plants for specific recommendations.

 Light Guide by Window Direction